 However, since Blockchain skills are mainly being developed and encouraged in-house by employers, hopefully, there’ll be more talented Blockchain professionals in the near future.

-If you are interested to learn blockchain and take your career to the next level, check out IIIT-B & upGrad’s PG Diploma in Software Development Specialization in Blockchain course.
+If you are interested to learn blockchain and take your career to the next level, check out IIIT-B & upGrad’s Executive PG Programme in Software Development- Specialisation in Blockchain.